everydaycookingtips.com

 Navajo Tacos

-Delicious Navajo Tacos featuring fluffy fry bread topped with seasoned ground beef, lettuce, tomatoes, and cheese.
+A traditional Native American dish featuring fry bread topped with seasoned ground beef, beans, lettuce, tomatoes, cheese, and other fresh toppings, similar to a taco.

 Prep : 10 Total : 25 minutes